saltzm/cgen/README.md

   * module: The module the constant belongs to
   * visibility: 'public'/'private'
   * value: The value of the constant.

+# Tutorial

-Example of the use of the raw interface (spoiler alert: we can make this less verbose later) to implement a basic array class for integers:
+Here's an example of the use of the raw interface (spoiler alert: we can make this less verbose later) to implement a basic array class for integers:

 ```c
 defineType({